T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Low battery - Switch light if battery charged below the level defined by slider.
 - Language indicator - Light will have 1st color if first input language selected, and second color if any other selected.

-"Blink" checkbox switch triggered value to blink between on-off colours 6 times per sec.
+"Blink" check box switch triggered value to blink between on-off colours 6 times per sec.
 You can mix different monitoring type at once, f.e. different colours for same light for both CPU load and system overheat event.
 In this case Event colour always override Performance one then triggered, as well as both override Power state one.

 ![Ambient tab](/Doc/img/gui-ambient.png?raw=true)

 `Ambient` tab defines ambient light effect mode.
-It get shot of screen (primary or secondary), then divide it to several zones.
+It get screen shot (for the primary or secondary display), then divide it to several zones.
 For each zone, dominant color calculated (you can see it at the button in app interface).
-For each light found into the system, you can define zone(s) it should follow.
+For each light found into the system, you can define zone(s) it should follow by pressing corresponding grid button.
 If more, then one zone selected for light, it will try to blend zone colors into one.
-You can also select which screen to grab - primary or secondary, if you have more, then one.
+You can also select which display to grab - primary or secondary, if you have more, then one.
+Sliders below and right to zone grid can be used to change grid density, providing more or less light zones on the screen.
 "Dimming" slider decreases the overall lights brightness - use it for better fit you current monitor brightness.
-”Reset capture” button is used to refresh light list according to devices found into the systems, as well as restart screen capture process.
+"Reset capture" button is used to refresh light list according to devices found into the systems, as well as restart screen capture process.

 ![Haptics tab](/Doc/img/gui-haptics.png?raw=true)

 `Haptics` tab set up parameters for Haptics effect mode.
 This effect mode get audio stream from default output or input device (you can select it at the "Audio Source" block), then made a real-time spectrum analysis.
 After that, spectrum powers grouped into 20 groups using octave scale.
 For each light found into the system, you can define Group of frequency diapason(s) it should react, as well as color for Lowest Hi power level into frequency group.
 If more, then one group is selected, power will be calculated as a medium power level across of them.
-Use "+" and "-" buttons to add frequancy group, then select frequances for this group.
+Use "+" and "-" buttons to add frequency group, then select freelances for this group.
 It's also possible to compress diapason if group always not so or so high powered - use low-level and high-level sliders.
 Low-level slider define minimum power to react (all below will be treated as zero), and Hi-level slider defines maximum level (all above will be treated as maximum).
 "Clear” button set all colors to black and sliders to default value.
-"Gauge" checkbox - change behavour for groups only.
+"Gauge" check box - change behavior for groups only.
 If Gauge on, all lights in group works as a peak indicator (hi-color below power level, low-color above power level, mixed in between).
-"Axis" checkbox enable axis lines and marks at sound visualisation window.
+"Axis" check box enable axis lines and marks at sound visualization window.

 ![Groups tab](/Doc/img/gui-groups.png?raw=true)

 `"Groups"` tab provides control for light groups.
 Each group can be selected and set at "Colour" and "Monitoring" pages as a one light.
-Press [+] and [-] buttons to add/remove group, use dropdown to select it or change its name.
+Press [+] and [-] buttons to add/remove group, use drop-down to select it or change its name.
 If you have a group selected, "Group lights" list present the list of lights assigned to this group.
 Use [-->] and [<--] buttons to add and remove light from the group.

 ![Profiles tab](/Doc/img/gui-profiles.png?raw=true)